nwdigitalradio/n7nix/plu/PACLINK-UNIX_INSTALL.md

   * Click on the _Packet_ button & locate your area on the map

 ##### 2 - Run a script to interrogate winlink web services server
-* run either of these script found in _https://github.com/nwdigitalradio/Winlink4Linux_
+* run either of these script found in your local bin directory ie. _/home/pi/bin_
   * gatewaylist.sh
   * rmslist.sh
 * Both of these scripts will give similar output in different formats